LukeScrewdriver/LukeScrewdriver/README.md

 Hi👋 im LukeScrewdriver,<br>
 im from Italy 🇮🇹 i like programming, made 3d models with my 3D printer and other things.<br>
-I have a graduation📚 in maintenance and technical assistance (achieved in 2019).<br>
+I have a graduation📚 in Maintenance and Technical Assistance (achieved in 2019).<br>
 Available in learning new programming languages!😆<br>

 Below I leave other information about myself.